Janakkala: Economy

 Stamp of Finland produced in Tervakoski, Janakkala in 1924.

-The development of industry in Janakkala began exceptionally early compared to other Finnish rural municipalities.
-The first significant industrial concentration formed in Tervakoski, where a paper mill was established in 1818.
-Initially, the factory operated with water power and used rags as raw material, but by the mid-19th century, production became mechanised and steam power was introduced.
-Over the years, the product range of the paper mill has varied, and at its peak, it produced cigarette and condenser papers as well as banknote paper.
-Tervakoski paper mill is the oldest continuously operating paper mill in Finland, and it still plays a central role in the region's economy, especially as a producer of specialty papers.

-The area of Leppäkoski, on the other hand, grew around the brick industry.
-The clayey soil here enabled large-scale brick production, which developed into its own local industrial tradition.
-Brick manufacturing had a strong impact on the structure and settlement pattern of the entire village of Leppäkoski.

 Another significant industrial area in the municipality is Turenki, where the railway had a decisive influence on the birth of industry and settlement.
 In the late 1940s, a sugar factory was established in Turenki, which triggered rapid development in the region.
 The sugar factory also enabled extensive sugar beet cultivation in Janakkala, and millions of kilos of sugar were produced annually during production seasons.
 Later, in the 1960s, an ice cream factory was built in Turenki, which continues ice cream production today (currently Froneri Finland).
 Although sugar production ended in 1998, the former factory buildings are still used for industrial and business purposes.

 Janakkala still has a diverse industrial structure: it is home to companies in the food industry (Valio and Froneri), metal industry (such as Kolmeks Oy's pump and motor manufacturing), and even musical instrument makers.
-The municipality is located in a logistically central area of Southern Finland, which has contributed to the establishment of over 900 companies.
 Expanding business parks, such as MORE (one of the largest in Southern Finland), continue to offer facilities for industry and logistics.
-Janakkala's industrial history is clearly visible in both the landscape and the economic structure, and various industries still form an important part of the municipality's identity and employment.